UNGA Special Session Against Corruption Ends, Adopts Declaration With Roadmaps To Combat Scourge - UrduPoint

 UNGA Special Session Against Corruption Ends, Adopts Declaration With Roadmaps To Combat Scourge

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 5th Jun, 2021 ) :The first-ever United Nations General Assembly (UNGA) special session against corruption has concluded after having adopted a sweeping Political Declaration with blueprints to help countries tackle bribery, money-laundering, abuse of power and a raft of related crimes The landmark Political Declaration, titled "Our common commitment to effectively addressing challenges and implementing measures to prevent and combat corruption and strengthen international cooperation" , was was passed unanimously.
+UNITED NATIONS, June 6 (UrduPoint / Pakistan Point News - 6th Jun, 2021 ) :The first-ever United Nations General Assembly (UNGA) special session against corruption has concluded after having adopted a sweeping Political Declaration with blueprints to help countries tackle bribery, money-laundering, abuse of power and a raft of related crimes The landmark Political Declaration, titled "Our common commitment to effectively addressing challenges and implementing measures to prevent and combat corruption and strengthen international cooperation", was passed unanimously.

 The three-day special session, which began on Wednesday and ended on Friday Night, brought together heads of Government and State, ministers, high-ranking diplomats, as well as representatives of observer entities and civil society.